UPV-EHU-IBeA/SETApp/README.md

 SeaUrchinApp_mcr.exe includes the installation of MATLAB Runtime that enables the execution of compiled MATLAB Apps.

-Source code for the paper: Novel Application of Machine Learning and Image Analysis to Automate the Sea Urchin Embryo Test: Implementation in Effect-Directed Analysis.
-Environmental Science & Technology.
-DOI:
+Source code for the paper: SETApp: A machine learning and image analysis based application to automate the sea urchin embryo test.
+DOI: 10.1016/j.ecoenv.2022.113728

 # ABSTRACT